nachomazzara/eip7702-poc/POST.md

 ### 🧰 EIP-7702 to the Rescue

-We’ll combine both actions into a single transaction:
+We'll combine both actions into a single transaction:

 1. `approve(tokenSpender, 100e18)` — ERC-20 approval
 2. `register("myname", myEOA)` — call the registry